 Human beings are social creatures, we crave social contact with others.
 This is perfectly fine until you use this social contact as a form of self-acceptance, relying on others to accept you or understand you in order for you to accept yourself.

-Without self-acceptance, you will feel like you don’t belong, you feel rejected from society.
+Without self-acceptance, you will feel like you don’t belong, you feel rejected by society.